-- Our 'Calmer School Code' is displayed in each classroom and throughout the school. - The school staff work together to 'catch mistakes' and use these with children as learning opportunities. - Anti-bullying policy is in place. - Pupils' work is displayed throughout the school in a variety of ways. - Classrooms include a good mix of celebration of pupils' work and working walls to support pupils' learning. - Every class has visual timetables displayed. - Children have access to a variety of IT resources including Chrome Books, digital cameras and iPads. - School and pupils' awards are displayed prominently in key areas of the school. - Outdoor activities are planned as part of the everyday curriculum. - Clubs provide opportunities to outdoor learning. - We are a Trauma Informed School, with two named TIS practitioners who support children with social, emotional and mental health needs. - Use of the school grounds and the local area for learning opportunities is a regular occurrence, with a 'school aim' to use the outside environment for as much as possible in addition to the opportunities outlined above. - Pupils in the Early Years Foundation have free access to the outside area. - Areas of the playground are designated for
+- Anti-bullying policy is in place. - Pupils' work is displayed throughout the school in a variety of ways. - Classrooms include a good mix of celebration of pupils' work and working walls to support pupils' learning. - Every class has visual timetables displayed. - Children have access to a variety of IT resources including whiteboards, digital cameras and iPads. - School and pupils' awards are displayed prominently in key areas of the school. - Outdoor activities are planned as part of the everyday curriculum. - Clubs provide opportunities to outdoor learning. - We are a Trauma Informed School, with two named TIS practitioners who support children with social, emotional and mental health needs. - Use of the school grounds and the local area for learning opportunities is a regular occurrence, with a 'school aim' to use the outside environment for as much as possible in addition to the opportunities outlined above. - Pupils in the Early Years Foundation have free access to the outside area. - Areas of the playground are designated for different activities. - Residential trips are arranged for Key Stage 2. - The school has a large library. - The school is a secure site.

-different activities.

-Residential trips are arranged for Key

-Stage 2.

-The school has a large library.

-The school is a secure site.

-Staff report building defects which present

-a health and safety risk immediately for

-attention.

-Termly fire drills occur and exit doors &

-routes clearly identified.

-Risk assessments for medium to high-risk

-activities are carried out and shared with

-staff.

-White screens are avoided on all projected

-materials including SMART boards,

-computers, iPads, chrome books.

-The school has a Nurture Room which can

-be accessed by any pupil in time of need.

-The school has a bike trail.

-Each class has a reading corner to

-promote a love of reading.
+• Staff report building defects which present a health and safety risk immediately for attention. • Termly fire drills occur and exit doors & routes clearly identified. • Risk assessments for medium to high risk activities are carried out and shared with staff. • White screens are avoided on all projected materials including SMART boards, computers, iPads. • The school has a Nurture Room which can be accessed by any pupil in time of need. • The school has a bike trail.
+Each class has a reading corner to promote a love of reading.